 Going by the numbers, determining the deadliest drug also depends on perspective.

-In 2019, an estimated 70,630 people died from a drug-involved overdose in the United States.
-The most common drugs associated with these fatal overdoses were synthetic opioids, including the highly potent synthetic opioid fentanyl.
+In 2021, an estimated 106,699 people died from a drug overdose in the United States.
+The most common drugs associated with these fatal overdoses were synthetic opioids, including highly potent illicitly made fentanyl.

 However, the long-term health effects of cigarette smoking are responsible for more than 480,000 deaths per year.
 That’s about 1,300 deaths every day.

 And alcohol is the substance most frequently involved in deadly car crashes.
 Nearly one person died every 52 minutes from drunk driving crashes in 2019.